taoyds/test-suite-sql-eval/README.md

 - `variables`: the constants that are used in the SQL query.
 We also include a field called `ancestor_of_occuring_column`, where we find out all the column that contains this value and recursively find its `ancestor column` (if a column refers to a parent column/has a foreign key reference).
 This field is especially useful if your algorithm originally uses database content to help generate model predictions.
 - `testsuite`: a set of database paths on which we will compare denotation on
 - `texts`: the associated natural language descriptions, with the constant value extracted.
+- `orig_id`: the original data id from jonathan's repo. it is a tulple of two elements (db_id, idx) - referring to the idx^th element of the list encoded by text2sql-data/data/[db_id].json .

 You can evaluate your model in whatever configurations you want.
 For example, you may choose to plug in the values into the text and ask the model itself to figure out which constants the user has given; or you can relax the modelling assumption and assume the model has oracle access to the ground truth constant value; or you can further relax the assumption of knowing which "ancestor column" contains the constant provided.